rpokorny/dotsub-application/README.md

 have write access to the current directory in order to create it.

 ### Frontend
-The frontend is a create-react-app application and can be built using the typical commands thereof.
+The frontend is a `create-react-app` application and can be built using the typical commands thereof.
 To run it, first ensure that node.js and npm are installed.
 The app has been tested on node 7.0.0 and npm 3.10.9.
 Then before running other build commands, run `npm install` to download dependencies.

 To run the server in development mode, execute `npm start`.
+Your browser should automatically open to the app; if it doesn't, the URL is `http://localhost:3000/`.
 To build the codebase, run `npm run build`.
-The build code can be served using `pushstate-server`, which must be installed separately.
+The built code can be served using `pushstate-server`, which must be installed separately.

 Like the backend, the frontend includes automated unit tests.
 These can be run using `npm test`.
 Tests have been written to cover most of the code that is